firebase/firebase-cpp-sdk/release_build_files/readme.md

 libs/windows              | Windows static libraries (desktop or stub
 |                         | implementations, MSVC 2019+)

-## Library / Framework Dependencies
+## Library / XCFramework Dependencies

 Each feature has dependencies upon libraries in this SDK and components distributed as part of the core Firebase